 Get to know Reinert Lie

 This is Reinert Lie from Stavanger, Norway, born 1894 in Flekkefjord.
 In 1970 he made a drastic decision to bicycle from Stavanger, Norway to Morocco in search of his brothers war grave! (approx. 4400km).
-The story engaged people and newspapers all over Norway, from Finnmark in the North to Lindesnes in the South.
+The story engaged people and newspapers all over Norway, from Finnmark in the North to Lindesnes in the South, as well as media along the way through Europe.

 His brother, Josef Tommy Lie (aka Joseph Lee), emigrated to the US in 1923 with his wife Johanne Marie, and son John.
 They settled in Brooklyn New York, and lived there until WW2.
 His son John Lee b.1918 enlisted in US Army ’39, 18th Infantry Regiment, 1st Infantry Division.
-John later died in battle in ’43 near Carthage, Tunisia, where he is buried.
+Reinerts nephew, John Lee, later died in battle in ’43 near Carthage, Tunisia, where he is buried at the US WW2 Memorial in Carthage.
 When this news reached his parent, it must have been devastating, and a blow that was hard to overcome.
-It seemd Joseph and Marie decided to move to California, but in 1948 Marie got severly sick, and dies at he hospital in Douglas, Cochise.
-Joseph actually lives in Los Angeles, and dies there in 1964?
+It seems Joseph and Marie decided to move to California, but in 1948 Marie got severly sick, and dies at he hospital in Douglas, Cochise.
+Joseph lived in Los Angeles, and dies there in 1964?

 Reinert Lie announcing that he will undertake his trip to Morocco

-This is where the story gets a bit strange.
-It seems that Reinert was not aware that his brother Joseph was still alive after the war, living in Los Angeles.
+This is where the story maybe gets a little strange.
+It seems that Reinert may not have been aware that his brother Joseph was still alive after the war, living in Los Angeles.
 Somewhere along the lines, the news that his nephew John dies during the war seems to somehow get mixed up, and he believes his brother is buried somewhere in Africa, possibly Casablanca.
 So he actually goes ahead, and starts his formidable project to bicycle to Morocco, on his best “DBS” bicycle.
-What is even more incredible is that he is 75 years old, and has a colostomy condition!
+What is even more incredible is that he was 75 years old at the time, and has a colostomy condition!

-Reinert sets off on his bike on July 20th 1970.
-From Stavanger to Kristiansand, gets on the ferry to Denmark, and continues south.
+Reinert sets off on his bike on July 20th 1970 from Stavanger to Kristiansand, gets on the ferry to Denmark, and continues south.
 From time to time, newspapers follow his progress.
 August 6th, a report describes Reinert being hit by a truck, and ended up in hospital in Kolding, Denmark.
 He recovers quickly and gets on his bike again.
-Danish media has now picked up on this “mad norwegian”, and keeps track of his progress.
-What is striking about the reports is Reinerts positive nature, and how he being treated by people he meets along the way.
+Danish media has now picked up on this “eccentric norwegian”, and keeps track of his movements along the route to Morocco.
+What is striking about the media reports is Reinerts positive nature, and how he being treated by people he meets along the way.

 Reinert in Amsterdam